This page has the following sub-pages

 - Considers and gives comments on all planning applications in the parish (the final decision on applications is taken by South Somerset District Council).
 All planning applications for Milborne Port can be viewed on line here

-- Liaises with South Somerset District Council, Somerset County Council and Somerset Highways on matters of concern relating to the parish
+- Liaises with South Somerset District Council, Somerset County Council on matters of concern relating to the parish

 South Somerset District Council: